nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110.md

 string_map <- string_db$map(annot, primary_keytype, removeUnmappedRows = FALSE, takeFirst = FALSE)

 ## Create a table using the gene IDs of the primary keytype as row names and a column containing STRING IDs. ##
-## For genes containig multiple STRING IDs, combine all STRING IDs for each gene into one row and separate each ID with a '|' ##
+## For genes containing multiple STRING IDs, combine all STRING IDs for each gene into one row and separate each ID with a '|' ##
 tab_with_multiple_STRINGids_combined <-
     data.frame(row.names = annot[[primary_keytype]])